+3. Find the Right SBA Loan Provider

 One common misconception is that the SBA provides loans, which isn’t the case.
-An SBA-approved lender actually finances the loan and the SBA guarantees a portion of the loan, up to 85% in some cases.
+For most programs, an SBA-approved lender finances the loan and the SBA guarantees a portion of the loan, up to 90% in some cases.
 An SBA loan guarantee equates to less risk for lenders and favorable borrower terms.

 It’s crucial to look for a lender that has experience with SBA loans.
 There are some questions you should ask, such as:

 - Is this provider familiar with your industry?